 Members of the team are research active, and supervise postgraduate research students to Masters (MSc.) and Doctorate (PhD) level.
-Current and past postgraduates have worked across several thematic areas in nutrition, relating to inflammation, vitamin D, ageing and digestive diseases.
+Current and past postgraduates have worked across several areas in nutrition, relating to inflammation, vitamin D, ageing and digestive diseases.

 Niamh Aspell, PhD Candidate